Introduction

 /v2.0

-endpoint - For Okta: Use base domain without
+endpoint for v2.0 tokens - For Okta: Use your Okta domain (with or without

 /oauth2/default